adamwong246/Full-Tilt/README.md

 ### How?
 1. Put configuration variables in config.yml.
 2. Make a template for each configuration file you want to generate.
-3. Fill in the blanks with ruby code and salt to taste.
+3. Fill in the blanks with erb and salt to taste.
 4. Generate your files

 ``` terminal